Watson apologizes, then struggles in Browns preseason debut

 Potentially facing a year-long suspension, Watson publicly expressed remorse and contrition for the first time since he was accused of sexually harassing or assaulting the women during therapy sessions in 2020 and 2021.

-He spoke before the team’s exhibition opener, a 24-13 victory against the Jaguars (0-2) in which Watson was roundly booed during three series of work.
+He spoke before the team’s exhibition opener, a 24-13 victory at Jacksonville (0-2) in which Watson was roundly booed during three series of work.
 Fans in one end zone could be heard chanting vulgarities at Watson during his first drive.

 The three-time Pro Bowler completed 1 of 5 passes for 7 yards in his first game action since Jan.
 3, 2021, with Houston.